aaweaver-actuary/Obsidian/How many principal components should we use.md

 	- No simple answer here, because [[k-fold Cross Validation|cross validation]] is not available for this purpose
 		- no target variable $Y$
 	- When could we use [[k-fold Cross Validation|cross validation]] to select the number of [[Principal Components|principal components]]?
-		- if using [[Principal Components Analysis|principal components analysis]] to select the most important variables for a [[Regression|regression]] problem, do have a target variable trying to predict
+		- if using [[Principal Components Analysis (PCA)|principal components analysis]] to select the most important variables for a [[Regression|regression]] problem, do have a target variable trying to predict
 - We can use the #scree-plot as a guide: look for an elbow
 -